pcsmomo/docker-kubernetes/README.md

         - image: pcsmomo/goals-node
         - Port mappings: 80
         - Environment
-          - <!-- Because Dockerfile is using npm start to use node mon for developer mode -->
+          - (Because the Dockerfile is using "npm start" to use nodemon for the developer mode.)
           - command: node, app.js
           - Environment variables
             - MONGODB_USERNAME=max